Home News Features Examples Code FAQ License

 Femto OS demo application in Figures

 Below find the sizes of the code (in bytes) for several test applications (OS included, ready to run).
 This is to give an indication what we are talking about.
+Numbers are for the ATtiny861.
 More about these examples can be found on the page 'examples'.

 Application FLASH RAM #tasks Short description

-Sleep 1246 68 3 Low power sleep in between the led blinking.
+Sleep 1242 76 3 Low power sleep in between led blinking.

-Note the the numbers above may slightly differ from the ones found in the examples since i do not always update the above to the latest modifications to the code.
-Usually that implies that the ratio code size over functionality decreases.
+Note that the numbers above may slightly differ depending on the port.
+Smaller devices usually produce smaller footprints.
 Apart from "Bare", "Minimal" and "FlashLeds" the applications above are not designed to be as small as possible.
 Note for example that FlashLeds uses almost the minimal ram.
 The tcb is 2 bytes larger than the minimum due to the delay information.
-Calculation: 4+4=8 bytes per task, 9+3=12 bytes for the OS, total 8x8+12=76 bytes.
+This application uses a shared stack for all tasks, with the minimum size of 4 bytes.
+Calculation: 4 bytes per task, 8+3=11 bytes for the OS, 4 bytes for one stack, thus total 4x8+11+4=47 bytes.

 Femto OS motivation